AliFarghadan/RSVD-Delta-t/README.md

 ## Features

-* CPU time scales linearly with problem dimension: $\text{RSVD}-\Delta t$ offers linear scalability with the number of discrete degrees of freedom $O(N)$, significantly reducing computational overhead for large systems compared to existing algorithms.
+- **Linear CPU time scalability**: Computational complexity scales linearly with the number of discrete degrees of freedom, $O(N)$, which significantly reduces computational overhead for large systems compared to existing algorithms.
-* Memory usage scales linearly with problem dimension: $\text{RSVD}-\Delta t$ minimizes memory usage via streaming Fourier sums, enabling the study of high-dimensional systems.
+- **Linear memory usage scalability**: Memory usage also scales linearly with the number of discrete degrees of freedom, $O(N)$, and further minimizes memory usage through streaming Fourier sums, facilitating the study of high-dimensional systems.
-* Error control strategies: $\text{RSVD}-\Delta t$ incorporates strategies such as power iteration and transient removal to control errors and ensure the reliability of computed resolvent modes.
+- **Error control strategies**: The tool incorporates strategies such as power iteration and transient removal to manage errors and ensure the reliability of computed resolvent and harmonic resolvent modes.
+- **User-friendly interface**: $\text{RSVD}-\Delta t$ features an input list for specifying directories and parameters, as outlined in this README.
+Computations are managed by an executable that leverages parallel processing via PETSc and SLEPc libraries, allowing researchers to focus on analysis rather than computational complexities.

 ## Usage